 If you’re a side sleeper, your body weight may not be as evenly distributed as other positions, leading to pain at pressure points such as the hips, shoulders, and knees.
-Side sleepers will prefer a mattress that contours to their body and relieves joint pressure and pain while supporting the hip and lower back.
+Side sleepers will prefer a mattress that contours to their body and relieves joint pressure and pain.
 This tends to include mattresses on the medium-soft to medium end of the firmness scale.

 Memory foam is known to be an excellent material for evenly distributing weight and minimizing pain at pressure points, while also supporting the natural curve of your spine.
-Latex is known to quickly bounce back to shape when users change position throughout the night, much faster than standard memory foam.
+Latex memory foam and gel memory foam are known to quickly bounce back to shape when users change position throughout the night, even more so than with standard memory foam.
 This may mean more time sleeping and less time trying to sleep.

 People that sleep on their back need a mattress that offers support and contour in equal measure, to keep the spine in a neutral position.